Healthy Homes Assessment Omahu

 Omahu Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory for all Omahu and New Zealand rental homes where it is reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory in all Omahu and New Zealand rental houses where it is reasonably practicable to put in.

-• A Healthy Homes Statement of Intent to Comply along with an Insulation Declaration and an Insurance Statement must be included in any new, renewed or varied tenancy agreement.
+• A Healthy Homes Intent to Comply Statement An Insulation Statement as well as an Insurance Statement should be included in any new, renewed or modified tenancy agreement.

-• Property managers and landlords must keep records that demonstrate compliance with any Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.
+• Landlords and property managers must keep records to demonstrate compliance with each Healthy Homes Standard that apply or will be applied to their rental properties.

 Starting 1 July 2021

-• All boarder houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2023

-• All homes let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes